serenity-is/docs/services/custom_request_handlers.md

 A custom handler is just a class with public methods that performs the operation.
 For Serenity's automatic registration system to find it, the handler must **implement [IRequestHandler](../api/dotnet/Serenity.Net.Services/Serenity.Services/IRequestHandler.md)** (directly, or transitively through an interface).

+> Custom handlers are not tied to a sync or async style — like the built-in CRUD handlers, their methods may be synchronous (returning `TResponse`) or asynchronous (returning `Task<TResponse>` and taking a `CancellationToken`).
+The endpoint action must simply match the method it calls.
+Since handlers are asynchronous by default now, prefer async methods for new custom handlers.

 ## Without Pro.Coder (plain Serenity)

 If you don't use `Serenity.Pro.Coder` (e.g. in Serene or another project), you write the interface yourself and make it derive from `IRequestHandler`.
 The handler class derives from [BaseRequestHandler](../api/dotnet/Serenity.Net.Services/Serenity.Services/BaseRequestHandler.md) (which takes `IRequestContext` and provides `Context`, `Cache`, `Connection`, etc.) and implements that interface: